 Once a Relic is gained, that Relic cannot be gained again by that player during that game.
 It is unlikely to gain each Relic in a single game, but if it does occur, no further Relics are able to be gained.

-Blessed Grail is one of the six Relics in Calbria.
-You may notice that in its normal Class / Specialization name area is Relic.
-Relics are not associated with any Class or Specialization.
-They are simply gained through whatever cards can grant you them.
+Blessed Grail is one of the eight Relics in Calbria.
+Relics are not associated with any Class or Specialization—they are simply gained through whatever cards can grant you them.

 Prismatic Light is an extremely powerful Counter effect.
 It is rangeless and has a minimal cost.
 It also has no restriction on what type of card it can Counter or when it can Counter a card.
 While this Relic has no immediate effect, it will have an impact on the strategy of that game as long as it remains unplayed.
 It is important to note that Relics are revealed to every player once drawn.

 Many Saint and Knight attacks require 2 actions to play.
 They are swinging heavy weapons, and need a lot of time to land those hits.
 Because of this, Saints can will themselves ever onward with Purpose.
 Purpose doesn't require an action to play, and sets up your play style of remaining Chivalrous.
 However, those that are not intent on following that path will find it difficult to stay true to their heart.

 With Purpose, it is possible to begin an unyielding assault that few evildoers can stand against.
 But what kind of attacks can Saint use to benefit from so many actions?

 Fiendslayer.
 A massive strike to end those that would stand against a Saint.
 Forcing them to discard all but one card in their hand, there aren't many attacks that provide as large of a swing as this card.
 It can be absolutely crippling for your opponent to have their hand reduced to nearly nothing.